DaveBitter/graduation_internship/end_report.md

 I did my internship during my final year at ViriCiti.
 ViriCiti provides a monitoring solution for electric buses all around the world.

 I wanted to do my internship at ViriCiti because of the worldwide scale on which ViriCiti operates.
 It is a great chance to do a project on this scale.
-The product makes me enthousiastic aswell.
-Doing an internship which is related to the internet of things is an amazing chance to get.
+The product makes me enthusiastic as well.
+Doing an internship which is related to the Internet of Things is an amazing chance to get.

 I came across ViriCiti because I did my previous internship at Cohere, which, falls together with ViriCiti and Livetech under Transitions Now.
 I worked, while studying, for the past year and a half at ViriCiti.
 I really enjoy working here since the projects are perfect for Communication and Multimedia design students at the HvA.